 A data unit of 1,024 bytes and generally abbreviated as KB or Kbyte.

 A data unit of 1,048,576 bits, sometimes interpreted as 1 million bits.
 Faster data speeds are generally referred to in megabits rather than megabytes (hence Mbps).

 A data unit of 1,048,576 bytes, sometimes interpreted as 1 million bytes.

-Refers to permanent and 'always on' connections to the Internet via a variety of technologies including Integrated Services Digital Network (ISDN), Digital Subscriber Lines (DSL), Cable, Wireless, Satellite, dedicated data service, frame relay, etc.
+Refers to permanent and 'always on' connections to the internet via a variety of technologies including ISDN, DSL, cable, wireless, satellite, dedicated data service, frame relay, etc.

 A satellite stationed in geosynchronous orbit that acts as a microwave relay station, receiving signals sent from a ground based station, amplifying them, and retransmitting them on a different frequency to another ground-based station.
 Satellites can be used for high-speed transmission of computer data.

 SPAM is defined as unsolicited electronic messaging, regardless of its content.

 An ISP customer to whom internet access is provided.
 Included are paying and non paying customers, email only subscribers, dial-up subscribers and those with permanent (non dial-up) connections.
 Excluded are customers who purchase other services from an ISP, such as web hosting, but do not obtain internet access.

 Wireless internet access